joelberkeley/words/testing.md

 Glossary

-- mock (also stub, dummy, double, fake) n.
-A mock of an object has the same interface as the original object (or a subset thereof), but the logic in the original is replaced in the mock with the minimal logic required for the test to work. - patch v. for an object defined in a given scope, replace any usage of that object within that scope with another object.
+- mock (also stub, dummy, double, fake) _n_.
+A mock of an object has the same interface as the original object (or a subset thereof), but the logic in the original is replaced in the mock with the minimal logic required for the test to work.
+- patch _v_. for an object defined in a given scope, replace any usage of that object within that scope with another object.
 For example, if I am testing a function which makes a value of type `Foo`, I can patch `Foo` for that function’s enclosing module and test how the function makes use of `Foo`.

 Appendix A: Mission statement